versus/golang-unittest/README.md

 * [golang-assert](https://github.com/stfsy/golang-assert)
 * [python unittest library](https://docs.python.org/3.6/library/unittest.html)

+Improvements:
+* check functions
+* frendlier error messages, including correct code line from tests
+* In function for strings
+* Error, NilError functions for functions that returns more than one parameter
+* NilErr - short way to check no errors

 The check functions are soft assertions.
 Failing tests will only be reported to the console via *t.Errorf()*.
 The assert functions are hard assertions.
 Failing tests will be reported to the console via *t.Failf()* and skip the current test execution.